-During his residency in Zurich between March and May 2015, Chun-ho is going to explore the concept of truth and lies between presentation and reality.
-It is based on some social observation worldwide.
-As the values and morals of our time deviate from the traditional ones, other considerations seem to be more important than virtues.
-The lost of human virtue in our current society leads to greater and greater discrepancies between presentation and reality, creating a false sense of connection between human beings.
+Lam had his residency in Zurich in March – May 2015, during when he explored the concept of truth and lies between presentation and reality based on social observation worldwide.
+As the values and morals of our time deviate from traditional ones, other considerations seem to be more important than virtues.
+The lost of human virtue in our current society leads to greater and greater discrepancy between presentation and reality, creating a false sense of connection between human beings.
 This might be illustrated by the practices of the media nowadays.

-He would like to expand the partnership with artists from dance, theatre, film and sound engineering, exploring into the power of text and the irony in text, the performers in camera and real happening on stage, the expression of the text and the subtext in the dance.
+Lam would like to expand partnerships with artists of other disciplines such as dance, theatre, film and sound engineering, to explore the power of text and the irony in text, the performers in camera and real happenings on stage, the expression of text and subtext in dance.

 Chun-ho LAM, Ivanhoe is one of Hong Kong’s most sought after theatre choreographers today.
 With training in both theatre and dance, he is a versatile dance maker and performer.
 Lam belongs to a new breed of creative force, whose theatrical dance work explores differences across cultures.
 He believes art’s vocation to unveil the truth in life and he is dedicated to explore a universal, physical and visual language for all audience to understand and be inspired.